 Borrowing Money

-Commercial banks don’t provide financing to personal injury law firms because banks don’t understand the personal injury business and view it as speculative.
-Personal injury law firms don’t have receivables or traditional inventory.
-Banks have no way to put a value on cases.
+Banks don’t provide financing to personal injury law firms because they don’t understand the business and view it as speculative.
+Because personal injury law firms don’t have receivables or traditional inventory, banks have no way to value cases.

 Personal injury financing is available from some lawsuit funding companies at high rates but is still worthwhile because personal injury law firms are so profitable.
 In fact, the biggest personal injury law firms got that big by borrowing money from lawsuit funding companies at high-interest rates to finance advertising campaigns.